Dream2Real: Zero-Shot 3D Object Rearrangement with Vision-Language Models: Related Work

 \section{Related Work}

 \textbf{Predicting goal poses} is a key challenge in object rearrangement \cite{rearrangement}.
-Prior work classifies the correct receptacle in which to place an object \cite{organisational-principles-classification,tidee,consor}, or chooses from a dense set of possible poses \cite{efficient-interpretable}.
+Prior work classifies the correct receptacle in which to place an object \cite{organisational-principles-classification,tidee,consor}, or predicts a continuous goal pose \cite{distilling-vlm,efficient-interpretable,sg-bot}.
 Another approach learns rearrangement from full demonstrations \cite{transporters,cliport}.
 The prediction of goal poses can be conditioned in several ways.
 Some methods allow users to specify relational predicates \cite{semantic-stable,ebm-rearrange}.
 Others learn a personalised representation of user preferences \cite{abdo-shelves,neatnet,adaptable-planners}.
 User instructions may also be expressed in free-form language.
 StructFormer \cite{structformer} trains a language-conditioned transformer on a synthetic dataset of over 100,000 rearrangement sequences.
 To better avoid collisions, StructDiffusion \cite{structdiffusion} learns a distribution over desirable poses using a diffusion model.
 SceneScore \cite{scenescore} uses an energy-based model, thus learning to evaluate whether a given arrangement is desirable.
 These methods typically require training on thousands of example arrangements \cite{structformer,cabinet,rpdiff}.
 This is effective for specific tasks, but is difficult to scale to unstructured environments such as homes, because of the difficulty of generating realistic training data.

 Instead, \textbf{large language models} (LLMs) pre-trained on web-scale data can be used to predict arrangements \cite{housekeep,llm-rearrange,tidybot}.
 These are effective for high-level planning, but language models typically lack the visual perception needed to e.g. assess whether an object is oriented correctly.
 Our framework uses VLMs to \textit{visually} evaluate imagined scenes.
 The closest work to ours is DALL-E-Bot \cite{dallebot}, which achieves visual rearrangement zero-shot by using a web-scale diffusion model to generate a goal image, and then matching that to the real scene.
 However, this is limited to top-down scenes.
 Experiments show that our evaluative approach is more robust than predicting a goal state directly.